zenml-io/zenml/docs/book/mlops-stacks/model-deployers/kserve.md

 ## Custom Model Deployment

 While KServe is a good fit for most use cases with the built-in model servers, it is not always the best fit for your custom model deployment use case.
-For that reason KServe allow you to create your own model server using KServe ModelServer API where you can customize the predict, the pre- and post-processing functions.
+For that reason KServe allows you to create your own model server using the KServe ModelServer API where you can customize the predict, the pre- and post-processing functions.
-With ZenML's KServe Integration, you can create your own custom model deployment code by creating a custom predict function that will be passed to a custom deployment step responsible for preparing a docker image for the model server.
+With ZenML's KServe Integration, you can create your own custom model deployment code by creating a custom predict function that will be passed to a custom deployment step responsible for preparing a Docker image for the model server.

-This `custom_predict` function should be getting the model and the input data as arguments and return the output data.
+This `custom_predict` function should be getting the model and the input data as arguments and returns the output data.
 ZenML will take care of loading the model into memory, starting the KServe `ModelServer` that will be responsible for serving the model, and running the predict function.

 ```python